Tame bear

 A tame bear, often called a dancing bear, is a wild bear captured when young or born and bred in captivity.
 These bears have been used to entertain people in streets or taverns.
 Dancing bears were commonplace throughout Europe and Asia from the Middle Ages to the 19th century, and can still be found in the 21st century in some countries.
+In these countries, organizations and animal rights activists have sought to eliminate the practice, citing the mistreatment and abuse used to train the bears.

 Dancing bears

 Training methods

 Because dancing bears need to stand on hind legs to perform tricks, various methods have been employed to execute this behavior.
 One method involves trainers constantly feeding the bear from above, which acclimates the bear to standing on its hind legs, usually in response to a trained signal from the bear handler.
 Another tactic is considered inhumane today but is still practiced in some countries by semi-nomadic people living in extreme poverty.
-These handlers file down the bear's teeth and push a hot iron rod through the top of the bear's nuzzle to create a permanent hole in the bear's nose and mouth.
+These handlers file down the bear's teeth and push a hot iron rod through the top of the bear's muzzle to create a permanent hole in the bear's nose and mouth.
 The handler then threads the hole with a knotted rope, so the bear can be pulled upright, inflicting pain on the bear as its motivation to stand.
 To make the bear dance, the animal might be put on a hot plate while music is played to condition it to move its feet out of fear and anxiety any time it hears music.
 Bears might also be starved in an attempt to render them less aggressive.